joy-kitson/joy-kitson.github.io/index.md

 Computer Science and Applied Mathematics in May 2020.
 While at UD, I got my start in research with the
 [Global Computing Lab](https://globalcomputing.group/about.html)
--- now at the University of Tennesse -- and the [Vertically Integrated Projects](https://vip.udel.edu/) program.
+-- now at the University of Tennessee -- and the [Vertically Integrated Projects](https://vip.udel.edu/) program.

 In my free time, I enjoy swing dancing (especially Lindy Hop!), reading